 The program meetings are held on Fridays and Saturdays.
 There are bi-weekly meetings lasting 1-1/2 hours per session.
 The meetings are led by Langdell Scholars who are upper-class law students initially nominated by a faculty member and subsequently selected by a committee for their academic achievements, class preparation, study skills, and ability to effectively communicate.

 Langdell Scholars classes are designed around the following substantive law courses:

 - Federal Income Tax

-Please refer to the Langdell Scholar Program Class Schedule for meeting dates and times.
+Please refer to the Langdell Scholar Program Class Schedule on Stanley under the Students Affairs tab for meeting dates and times.